Collegiate a cappella: History

 The RPI Glee Club of Rensselaer Polytechnic Institute, established in 1873, was one of the earliest known collegiate a cappella groups.
-The longest continuously-operating group is thought to be The Whiffenpoofs of Yale University, which was formed in 1909 to create a musical group with a more "modern" sound than that of the Yale Glee Club, and named for the lyrics to Little Nemo, a popular Broadway song at the time.
+The longest continuously operating group is thought to be The Whiffenpoofs of Yale University, which was formed in 1909 to create a musical group with a more "modern" sound than that of the Yale Glee Club, and named for the lyrics to Little Nemo, a popular Broadway song at the time.
 Such names, normally intended for comedic effect, have come to define in some part the irreverent attitude found in modern collegiate a cappella.
 For example, the second-oldest continuously performing a cappella group (and oldest all-male group) is Yale's Society of Orpheus and Bacchus, or "SOB's".
-The first a cappella groups at other American Ivy League Universities include Notes and Keys of Columbia, which were founded in 1909, the same year as the Whiffenpoofs; the Princeton Nassoons (c.1941); the Dartmouth Aires (1946); the Harvard Krokodiloes (1946); Cayuga's Waiters of Cornell University (1949); and the Jabberwocks of Brown University (1949).
+The first a cappella groups at other American Ivy League universities include Notes and Keys of Columbia, which were founded in 1909, the same year as the Whiffenpoofs; the Princeton Nassoons (c.1941); the Dartmouth Aires (1946); the Harvard Krokodiloes (1946); Cayuga's Waiters of Cornell University (1949); and the Jabberwocks of Brown University (1949).
+The Smith College Smiffenpoofs are the oldest continuous soprano/alto a cappella group, founded in 1936.

-The Vassar College Night Owls (1942) are the oldest continuous soprano/alto a cappella group.
-The Night Owls are a jazz ensemble who perform in all-black clothing.
-The Night Owls maintain over 40 orally-taught arrangements, some dating back to the founding members.

 In recent years, online a cappella communities have come together, allowing for greater involvement in the shaping of modern a cappella music, including stylistic trends.
-Among the most prominent online a cappella presences are The A Cappella Blog, Varsity Vocals, and CASA (The Contemporary A Cappella Society).
-According to The A Cappella Blog's information section, “The A Cappella Blog was founded in January 2007.
+Among the most prominent online a cappella presences are the A Cappella Blog, Varsity Vocals, and CASA (The Contemporary A Cappella Society).
+According to The A Cappella Blog's information section, "The A Cappella Blog was founded in January 2007.
 Since that time, the site has reviewed over 40 International Championship of Collegiate A Cappella competitions.
-In addition, the site has featured interviews with over 50 a cappella groups and major figures in the a cappella community, including Ben Folds, Jerry Lawson, and Straight No Chaser.
-The A Cappella Blog has also published guest posts by Mickey Rapkin, Deke Sharon, Amanda Newman, and Bill Hare.”

-Similarly, the Varsity Vocals compose an international a cappella organization based around their two main competitions, the ICCAs (International Competition of Collegiate A Cappella) and the ICHSA (International Competition of High School A Cappella).
-According to their website, “owned and operated by Varsity Vocals, the competitions receive applications each fall.
-For groups accepted to the tournament, ICCA shows are held in three rounds – Quarterfinals, Semifinals, and Finals.
-Roughly, Quarterfinals are held in January and February, Semifinals in March, and Finals in April in New York City.
-ICHSA shows are held in Semifinal and Final rounds throughout the spring, culminating with Finals in April in New York City.”